Who is Greg Gianforte?

 - Authorities investigating incident with national journalist

-He's running against Democratic candidate Rob Quist for the state's lone congressional seat and has outraised Quist $1.6 million to just shy of $1 million in the first quarter, which ended March 31.

-The special election for that seat, which was vacated by Republican Ryan Zinke upon his appointment to US secretary of the interior, will be held Thursday.

 The Trump administration has lent plenty of support to Gianforte.

-President Donald Trump's son, Donald Trump Jr., and Vice President Mike Pence both have campaigned for Gianforte.
+Vice President Mike Pence and Donald Trump Jr. both have campaigned for him, and the President just recorded a robocall in a push to turn out GOP voters.

-"Hi, this is President Donald Trump and I know what the people of Montana really want and really care about," Trump said in the robocall.
-"If you don't vote tomorrow, the liberal Democrats running for Congress will decimate and dismantle all that we've done. ...
-So get to the polls and vote for Greg.
-That's Greg Gianforte, you'll be very proud of him for years to come.
-Thanks a lot!"
+"Hi, this is President Donald Trump, and I know what the people of Montana really want and really care about," he says in the recorded call.
+"If you don't vote ... the liberal Democrats running for Congress will decimate and dismantle all that we've done. ...
+So get to the polls and vote for Greg. ...
+You'll be very proud of him for years to come."

+Montana is Trump country, having voted 57% to 36% for him over Hillary Clinton in the November election.
+But on the same night, Montanans also re-elected Gov. Steve Bullock, a Democrat.

-The altercation took place Wednesday at Gianforte's campaign headquarters in Bozeman.
+The altercation with the journalist unfolded Wednesday at Gianforte's campaign headquarters in Bozeman.

-Gianforte, 56, allegedly body slammed Ben Jacobs, a reporter for The Guardian, and broke his glasses, according to an audio recording of the event and eyewitness accounts.
+Gianforte allegedly body slammed Ben Jacobs, a reporter for The Guardian, and broke his glasses, according to an audio recording of the event and eyewitness accounts.

 "He took me to the ground," Jacobs said.